-For public markets, we have acquired a number of different datasets from multiple third-party vendors that provide us with information on a company's exposure to ESG risks and opportunities.
+For public markets, we have acquired a number of different datasets from multiple third-party vendors that provide us with information on a company's exposure to sustainability risks and opportunities.
 This also allows us to screen for controversies linked to human rights as well as identify companies that may be in breach of the UNGC Principles, including Principles 1 and 2 which are linked to human rights.
+We now also assess commitments made in relation to upholding human rights by companies involved in commodity-driven deforestation.
+This allows us to proactively assess companies that are monitoring and mitigating human rights risks in their supply chain including indigenous rights.

-We have also developed a number of proprietary ESG tools to support company and portfolio level ESG analysis, including on human and labour rights.
-Our ESG Dashboard includes our proprietary Quantitative ESG (QESG) Score and identifies stocks with positive ESG characteristics and/or stocks demonstrating positive ESG change.
+We have also developed a number of proprietary sustainability tools to support company and portfolio level sustainability analysis, including on human and labour rights.
+Our ESG Dashboard includes our proprietary quantitative ESG (QESG) Score and identifies stocks with positive sustainability characteristics and/or stocks demonstrating positive sustainability change.
 The QESG score captures how a company manages its ESG risks.
 The dashboard includes a snapshot of what themes that company has been engaged on along with progress made.
-The Portfolio Snapshot allows us to examine ESG ratings and controversies and identifies contingent risks.
-Our portfolio managers use this tool to evaluate a strategy's ESG performance over time.
+The Portfolio Snapshot tool allows us to examine sustainability ratings and controversies and identifies contingent risks.
+Our portfolio managers use this tool to evaluate a strategy's sustainability performance over time.
 It also provides insights into engagement and the progress made, and our voting choices relative to the benchmark.
-Through these tools, along with additional EOS engagement information, the public-equities and fixed-income teams have access to third-party ESG data, as well as insights on engagement carried out by EOS with investee companies and the broader investable universe.
-These sources are a valuable input to the investment process, as well as to the ongoing monitoring of and engagement with companies.
+Through these tools, along with additional EOS engagement information, the public equities and fixed income teams have access to third-party sustainability data, as well as insights on engagement carried out by EOS with investee companies and the broader investable universe.
+These sources are a valuable input to the investment process for the teams able to include qualitative information in the investment process, as well as to the ongoing monitoring of and engagement with companies.